Antennas for Communications

-Every DSF radome exhibits the RF property that the total transmission loss, scattering plus wall insertion loss, approaches zero dB at low frequencies (as opposed to "Metal Space Frame Radomes" whose loss increases without limit.
-This property is important for UHF/VHF emergency radio communications contained within the radome).
+Every DSF radome exhibits the RF property that the total transmission loss, scattering plus wall insertion loss, approaches zero dB at low frequencies (as opposed to "Metal Space Frame Radomes" whose loss increases without limit.)
+This property is important for L-band and UHF/VHF emergency radio communications contained within the radome.

 To enhance RF performance, a design-balancing process occurs between a stronger structure at maximum rated wind speed and improved RF performance.
-This balancing act determines that our radomes are designed with appropriate structural safety factors.
+This balancing act determines that our radomes are designed with appropriate structural safety factors for the lifetime of the radome.
 It is for this reason that AFC defines radome structural safety factors by a criterion based on catastrophic radome failure.

-The superior performance and advantages of DSF Radome technology are evident in the worldwide Defense Satellite Communications System (DSCS), weather satellite and radar, air surveillance radar and Intelsat Communications applications.
+The superior performance and advantages of DSF Radome technology are evident in the worldwide Defense Satellite Communications System (DSCS, WGS, GBS), weather satellite and radar, air surveillance radar and Satcom Communications applications.

 |Thin Membrane||Solid Laminate||2-Layer Sandwich||3-Layer Sandwich|